-The OpenVM Workshop with the theme Virtual Mobility Service and Advanced Learning Technologies was organised part of the International Conference on eLearning in Central and Eastern Europe, 5-6 October 2018, Timisoara.
+The OpenVM Workshop with the theme Virtual Mobility Service and Advanced Learning Technologies was organized part of the International Conference on eLearning in Central and Eastern Europe, 5-6 October 2018, Timisoara.

-All of our objectives was completed through expert presentations on the use and implementation of various tools and education paradigms in the virtual mobilities area.
+All of our objectives were completed through expert presentations on the use and implementation of various tools and education paradigms in the virtual mobilities area.

 The agenda is available here.